COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 NOTE: The eTexts contain a huge amount of materials and not everything pertains to this course.
 The instructor lecture notes will tell you what to concentrate on and what to ignore.
 Please understand that the formulas and solution paths in the eTexts might be slightly different from the ones in the instructor lecture notes.
 This is the nature of mathematics, and these differences teach you critical thinking skills.

-There are over twenty practice problem sets.
+There are over twenty Practice Tasks in MyOpenMath.
+They are graded.
 They are concept-related and prepare you for the Module Quizzes and the Final Exam.
-The average of the grades of all practice problem sets counts for 35% of your course grade.
-You can find the practice problem sets in MOM.
-For availability check Dr. Stewart's Tentative Course Schedule.
+The average of the grades of all Practice Tasks counts for 30% of your course grade.
+For availability check Dr. Stewart's Course Schedule.
 You can find its (brown) button on the Canvas Course Home Page.

 Practice 1 requires a 100% on the Syllabus Review.